Alternate Assessment Consortia

 Federal grants totaling $67 million were awarded in 2010 to two consortia of states — the Dynamic Learning Maps (DLM) Alternate Assessment Consortium and the National Center and State Collaborative (NCSC) — to design a new generation of assessments for students with the most significant cognitive impairments.

 The K–12 Center has created summaries and illustrations of the designs of the two alternate assessment consortia which have been approved by the consortia.
-Please download and reprint these as needed.

-- Summary of the Dynamic Learning Maps Consortium (PDF)
+- Dynamic Learning Maps Consortium (DLM) (PDF)

 Additional Information About the Grant